-Given the specialised and highly skilled services physiotherapists provide in the community, it is important people with disability have access to treatment when and how they need it.
+Given the expert and highly skilled services physiotherapists provide in the community, it is important people with disability have access to support when and how they need it.
 We want to strengthen the capacity for people with disability to access mainstream physiotherapy services and ensure they have choice and control over the care they receive.

 To ensure NDIS participants are able to receive disability services when and how they need it, the APA is:

-- advocating on behalf of physiotherapists to the NDIA to ensure physiotherapists are supported to do their role and educating the NDIA on the important role of physiotherapy in supporting people with disability - the APA has relationships with NDIA staff to advocate and promoting the importance and scope of physiotherapy to support people with disability
+- advocating on behalf of physiotherapists to the NDIA to ensure physiotherapists are supported to do their role and educating the NDIA on the important role of physiotherapy in supporting people with disability - the APA has relationships with NDIA staff to advocate and promote the importance and scope of physiotherapy to support people with disability;

-- educating the general public on the value of physiotherapy for people with disability - showing images of people with disability in our National Advertising Campaign—Choose Physio - promoting the role of physiotherapy for people with disability through social media
+- educating the general public on the value of physiotherapy for people with disability - showing images of people with disability in our National Advertising Campaign—Choose Physio - promoting the role of physiotherapy for people with disability through social media; and

 How this helps